Go-To Tactics of the Pros

 Bowman says the key to both presentations is doing as little as possible, letting the stick bait undulate slowly as it falls.

 "If the water is clear," says Bowman, "I’ll use a 6- or 8-pound test fluorocarbon line, or a thin 10- to 12-pound braid with a fluorocarbon leader.
-If the water is stained, on the other hand, I'll go with straight braid.
-The leader knot is a weak point that can break so I avoid it whenever I can.
+If the water is stained, on the other hand, I'll go with a straight braid.
+The leader knot is a weak point that can break, so I avoid it whenever I can.

-"Regardless of the technique, I also prefer using a 6 1/2-foot medium action spinning rod with a fast tip and a 1,000 or 2,000 size reel.
+Regardless of the technique, I also prefer using a 6 1/2-foot medium action spinning rod with a fast tip and a 1,000 or 2,000 size reel.
 Just cast the Senko around boulders and emerging weed clumps and get ready to set the hook."

-Mention smallmouth bass fishing in Northern Ontario and one name that immediately comes to mind is Derek Strub.
+Mention smallmouth bass fishing in Northern Ontario, and one name that immediately comes to mind is Derek Strub.
 Strub has won hundreds of thousands of dollars on the Canadian bass fishing tournament scene and is regarded as the Dean of Dropshotters.

 "In the heat of summer, I prefer chasing smallies in deeper water," says Strub.
 "In many Northern Ontario lakes, the fish will migrate as the water warms up above their comfort level.
 They move from the shallows to the cooler depths."

-Derek Strub says drop-shotting gives you the ability to fish with small finesse baits in deep, clear Northern Ontario waters
+Derek Strub says drop-shotting gives you the ability to fish with small finesse baits in deep, clear Northern Ontario waters.

 "My favourite technique for probing deeper water is drop-shotting," says Strub.
 "It’s very effective because it allows you to get a bait down to the bottom quickly.
 But you still have the ability to fish with the small finesse baits that are sometimes needed in the clear lakes for which Northern Ontario is famous.

 "I normally have several rods rigged with different baits and multiple leader lengths from 8-inches to 20-inches.
 My 'go-to' bait is the Jackall Crosstail Shad in green pumpkin, watermelon or smoke purple colour.
-I also use a stiffer rod for drop-shotting in deeper water, preferring a 7-foot medium action Zodias spinning rod and Shimano Stradic 3000 FK loaded with 5- to 8-pound test Power Pro braid with an 8-pound fluorocarbon leader.
+I also use a stiffer rod for drop-shotting in deeper water, preferring a 7-foot medium-action Zodias spinning rod and Shimano Stradic 3000 FK loaded with 5- to 8-pound test Power Pro braid with an 8-pound fluorocarbon leader.
 The braid lets you feel the bait better in deep water so you can sense the bite and get a solid hook-up, while the fluorocarbon is invisible so you can increase the number of bites."

 Strub is also quick to point out that fishing for smallmouth bass in deeper Northern Ontario lakes is all about location.
 You have to find the fish first.